esBeee/slate/source/includes/_account_invitations.md

 Parameter | Description
 --------- | -----------
-email | The email address of the user to be invited.
+email | The email address of the user to be invited. new_user_registration_url | The url the invited user gets send in the invitation email.

 <aside class="success">
 Responds 200 on success